 - FN FNS9 Long slide: $615

-When you’re picking a pistol, don’t forget that you’ll need 5 magazines (more if you’re running a 45acp 1911), a holster, and magazine pouches.
+When you’re picking a pistol, don’t forget that you’ll need 4-5 magazines, a holster, and magazine pouches.
 Some of the more inexpensive or less popular handguns are difficult to get decent holsters and mag pouches for.
 Don’t buy a weird pistol and then try to run it with a shitty textile holster.

 Shotguns for 3-Gun in Canada

 There are some special considerations due to magazine restrictions here in Canada.
 Pump shotguns are not limited in magazine capacity, but semi-automatic shotguns are limited to magazines that hold 5 rounds of the length that the shotgun was designed for.
 That last part is important, and you’ll see why in a minute.
 So, you’ve got:

 - Pump shotguns with no limits on magazine tube extensions

 - Pump shotguns with no limits on box magazines

 - Semi-automatic shotguns with limits on tube magazines

 - Semi-automatic shotguns with limits on box magazines

 Pump shotguns with tube magazines can be the cheapest way to get into the sport.
 Most commonly, these are Remington 870’s and Mossberg 500-series shotguns with extensions that crank up magazine capacity from 4 rounds to 6-8. (depending on your barrel length and how far you want to go) If you go with a bullpup, dual tube shotgun like the UTAS UTS-15 or Kel Tec KSG, you’ll have 15 rounds in your pump action, but reloading and jam clearing are a lot more difficult than with a typical pump action.
 If the stage specifies that you start with a dry shotgun or with only 5 or 8 rounds in the tube, a KSG or UTAS shooter is totally hooped.